tensorflow/tfjs-models/coco-ssd/README.md

 ## API

 #### Loading the model
-`object-detection` is the module name, which is automatically included when you use the `<script src>` method.
-When using ES6 imports, object-detection is the module.
+`coco-ssd` is the module name, which is automatically included when you use the `<script src>` method.
+When using ES6 imports, `coco-ssd` is the module.

 ```ts
 cocoSsd.load(